Implications of stochastic effects for primordial black hole production in ultra-slow-roll inflation: Stochastic formalism

 As the universe expands, modes are stretched to super-Hubble scales.
 As a result, the long-wavelength background over which short-scale modes evolve changes in time.
 Coarse-graining the short wavelength environment to get an effective theory for the long wavelength system leads to quantum noise that can be treated as classical stochastic noise if the probability distribution of the perturbations is classical.
 This requires the wavelength of the modes to be much larger than the Hubble radius, $\sigma \ll 1$ (we discuss classicalisation in \sec{sec:class}).
 The value of $\sigma$ gives an offset between the time a mode exits the Hubble radius and the time it is coarse-grained and gives a stochastic kick to the background.
 In SR, modes freeze in the super-Hubble regime, so the stochastic results are insensitive to the choice of $\sigma$, as long as it is sufficiently small that modes have stopped evolving~\cite{Starobinsky:1986} (but not too small \cite{Starobinsky:1994, Levasseur:2013tja, Grain:2017dqa, Tokuda:2017fdh, Tokuda:2018eqs, Pinol:2020cdp}), as the decaying mode dies out and the growing mode stops evolving quickly after the Hubble exit.

 This is not the case in USR.
 Instead, the decaying mode turns into the growing mode, leading to a growth of the comoving curvature perturbation $\mathcal{R}$ on super-Hubble scales, and consequently to the generation of large perturbations that can potentially seed PBHs.
-Growth of $\mathcal{R}$ on super-Hubble scales due to violation of SR is well-known \cite{Seto:1999jc, Leach:2000yw, Leach:2001zf, Inoue:2001zt, Takamizu:2010je, Saito:2008em}, see \eg \cite{Rasanen:2018fom} for discussion of this in USR.
+Growth of $\mathcal{R}$ on super-Hubble scales due to violation of SR is well-known \cite{Seto:1999jc, Leach:2000yw, Leach:2001zf, Inoue:2001zt, Saito:2008em, Takamizu:2010je}, see \eg \cite{Rasanen:2018fom} for discussion of this in USR.
 The longer USR lasts, the larger are the scales to which the growth of $\mathcal{R}$ extends.
 This makes the results potentially sensitive to the choice of window function and the value of $\sigma$.
 Dependence of the noise on the window function has been discussed in \cite{Morikawa:1989xz}, see also \cite{Casini:1998wr, Matarrese:2003ye, Liguori:2004fa, Levasseur:2014ska, Grain:2017dqa}.
-The validity of the choice of $\sigma$ (more generally, the form of the Langevin equation) would ultimately have to be checked with a first principle derivation of the separation between system and environment in quantum field theory.
+The validity of the choice of $\sigma$ (more generally, the form of the Langevin equation) would ultimately have to be checked with a first principle derivation of the separation between system and environment in quantum field theory, as the results should be independent of the split, provided it is consistently applied.
 As it is customary, we choose a step function in momentum space, $W\left(\frac{k}{\sigma a H}\right)=\theta(k-\sigma a H)$.
 This corresponds to a position space window function that takes negative values, and underestimates the rate at which the two-point function falls as a function of spatial distance \cite{Winitzki:1999}.
 For our purposes this should not make a difference, as we do not consider spatial correlations.